Liquity BOLD (BOLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquity BOLD Historical Price

-According to the latest data gathered on Liquity BOLD live price page, the current price of Liquity BOLD is 0.999845USD.
-The circulating supply of Liquity BOLD(BOLD) is 28.97M BOLD , giving it a market capitalization of $28.95M.
+According to the latest data gathered on Liquity BOLD live price page, the current price of Liquity BOLD is 0.99776USD.
+The circulating supply of Liquity BOLD(BOLD) is 28.97M BOLD , giving it a market capitalization of $28.90M.

 The Liquity BOLD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOLD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.